 Know Your Fees

-Seat selection fees Seats with more legroom or in more desirable locationscan cost up to $100.
+Seat selection: Seats with more legroom or in more desirable locations can cost up to $175.

-Carry-on bags: While most airlines still offer two carry-ons for free, some charge from $15 to $50, like on Allegiant, Frontier, Spirit, and United (depending on fare type).
-Spirit even charges $100 for a bag you decide to check at the gate.
+Carry-on bags: While many airlines still offer one carry-on and one personal item for free, some charge from $10 to $75 for a carry-on, like Allegiant, Frontier, Spirit, and United (depending on fare type).
+Certain airlines even charge hefty amounts for a bag you decide to check at the gate.

 Drinks: Allegiant and Spirit don't even offer water for free.